Profile of Iwana

 Oshorokoma have 5 or 10 parr marks and red spots on the body side.
 Their stomach turn into red or orange color in the spawning season.
 There are sea-running type and river type, but in Hokkaido almost all of they are river type because Hokkaido is most southern life area in the world.
 They are about 30cm (12in.) long.
 They live in middle of Hokkaido, Sakhalin, Kamchatka, Alaska, and the northern California.
 Their lake form is called Miyabe Iwana, Lake Shikaribetsu and rivers that flow into its lake are their homes.
 They are regarded as Oshorokoma's subspecies but Miyabe Iwana and Oshorokoma are not different externally.
 Miyabe Iwana have many gill than Oshorokoma.
 It is regarded as adaptation to get animal plankton while circular tour in the lake.

 Amemasu have body just like a log.
 They have white spots that are the same size of their pupil or bigger on the body side.
-And their color of body are from dark brown to dark gray or silver white.
+Their color of body are from dark brown to dark gray or silver white.
 They live in Mogamigawa River (Yamagata), the Pacific Ocean side of North of Tonegawa River, Hokkaido, Northeast of Korean Peninsula, Saghalien, the Far Eastern Russia and Kamchatka Peninsula.
 There are sea running type and river type.
 Sea-running types are about 70cm (27.5in.) long or longer.

 Nikko Iwana have yellowish orange spots or pink spots that are the same size of their pupil on the body side, and spots of small size are scattered on the back.